1. Arkansas

 Milky Way visibility

-Use this page for seasonal planning, then hand off to the tonight page for same-night timing decisions.
+Use this page for seasonal planning, then hand off to the tonight execution page for rise-time and same-night timing decisions.

 Core season pattern: Generally strongest from spring into summer in many U.S. regions, then tapering into fall.